 A 404 Not Found Error can mean big trouble for an online store and its customers.
 Sales and customer satisfaction will drop.
 It is a lose-lose situation in Ecommerce.
-Now, because I know you all are winners, we aren't going to lose out with this pesky 404 Page Not Found Error.
+Now, because I know you all are winners, we aren't going to lose out with this pesky 404 Page Not Found Error (not to be confused with the Error 500 Http Internal Server).
 I’ll explain the Error and show you how to fix it for your Online Store.
 The next time you see this error, you’ll have the knowledge needed to fix the error fast and continue to make sales.

 How to Recognize the 404 Not Found Error